Click To Find Out

 This began to change in 1940 when CBD was isolated from THC and other cannabinoids, demonstrating its active properties and benefits as a standalone product without the psychoactive qualities of THC.

-The complexity surrounding the legality of CBD has continued to increase as individual states have begun passing legislation to legalize various forms of marijuana while it remains illegal at the federal level.
+The complexity surrounding the legality of CBD sourced from marijuana plants has continued to increase as individual states have begun passing legislation to legalize various forms of marijuana while it remains illegal at the federal level.
+(3)

 California, Massachusetts, Maine, and Nevada followed suit in 2016.
 Vermont was close behind with legalization occurring through the state legislature (as opposed to voters) in 2018.

-This is exciting for many, but also complicated due to the fact that possession of marijuana is still considered a criminal offense at the federal level.
-Transporting marijuana across state lines, drug tests for employees following a visit to one of the states where marijuana is legal, and other complications have led many to avoid the topic – and consumption – altogether.
+This legalization has begun because of the aforementioned difference between marijuana and “harder” drugs, along with the benefits that the cannabis plant can provide.
+This is exciting for many, but also complicated due to the fact that possession of marijuana is still considered a criminal offense at the federal law level.
+Flying across and transporting marijuana across state lines, drug tests for employees following a visit to one of the states where marijuana is legal and other complications have led many to avoid the topic – and consumption – altogether.

 Looking at the facts alone, coming to a conclusion on the legality of CBD can be, well, hazy.
 This means looking at legal precedents and definitions is more important than ever.

 The case did not define the legality of CBD specifically.
-Which means that digging a little deeper into the legal definition of marijuana is critical when deciding whether it is legal or not.
+This means that digging a little deeper into the legal definition of marijuana is critical when deciding whether it is legal or not.

 Ready for the details?